 ABOUT ME

 Hi!
-I’m Eli Phillips and I’m a personal trainer and coach.
+I’m Eli – I’m a personal trainer and coach.
 I love to support my clients in improving their well-being, having more energy, increasing their strength, and having fun along the way.

 • Life can be overwhelming and it can be difficult to find time or energy to work out